cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/rad/research.md

 ## What are the research goals?
 - Our primary goal is to listen and engage with the public to address their needs and improve their overall journey when performing their tasks.
-- Research has informed product decisions by either framing the problem we were trying to solve or testing assumptions and hypotheses we previously had.
+- Research has informed product decisions by either framing the problem we are trying to solve or testing assumptions and hypotheses we previously had.

 ## What methodologies have we used?
 We have used quantitative and qualitative techniques and tools to actively and systematically engage with the public.